Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 • Are there any unique aspects of donor-advised funds that make them particularly beneficial or frustrating to receive donations from?

-• This helps us understand the pros and cons charities experience when interacting with donor-advised funds as a whole, if we have to design any features that they need to interface with, this will help us know what frustrations we could either remedy or at the very least not exacerbate.
+• This helps us understand the pros and cons charities experience when interacting with donor-advised funds as a whole.
+If we have to design any features that they need to interface with, this will help us know what frustrations we could remedy, or at least not exacerbate.

 • How does the experience of stewardship with donor-advised fund donors differ from other donors?

-• By diving into what makes donor-advised funds unique from other giving avenues in terms of stewardship, we begin to understand what the general expectations for maintaining relationships with DAF donors are, including how they differ from other donors.
+• By diving into what makes donor-advised funds unique from other giving avenues in terms of stewardship, we begin to understand what the general expectations for maintaining relationships with DAF donors are.
+Charities also witness donor behavior after a grant firsthand, including how they respond to outreach.

 Research Plan